XiangyuLuo/MICS/readme.md

 ?mics
 ```

-Please see the R file in the demo folder to generate the simulation data, run MICS and plot the Q-Q plots.
+Please see the R file in the demo folder to generate the simulation data, run MICS and compute power and false negative rates.

 Once you have any questions, please email Xiangyu Luo at xiangyuluo@ruc.edu.cn.